Kracken256/ssh-keyfinder/README.md

 - Ubuntu 20.04 with OpenSSH V_8_4_P1 Linux 09a77df5423d 5.14.0-1050-oem #57-Ubuntu SMP Fri Aug 19 08:01:16 UTC 2022 x86_64 x86_64 x86_64 GNU/Linux
 - Zorin OS 16.2 with OpenSSH_8.2p1 Linux sanctom 5.14.0-1050-oem #57-Ubuntu SMP Fri Aug 19 08:01:16 UTC 2022 x86_64 x86_64 x86_64 GNU/Linux

+Did not work these versions:
+- OpenSSH_8.9p1

+This is likey because of a memory layout change (I havent looked into it).
+I will add support in the future unless there is a reason it is actually 'impossible'.

 ## Docker setup
 I including a docker image file for reliable usage.